The Business Venture Called Politics

 Let me end the way I started – with the following question.

 How many of the country’s incumbent local and national officials can come forward and with a head held high say that they did not buy their way to victory?

 Allow me to ask one more question.

-How many local and nationals officials whose assets did not exponentially increase at the end of their terms?
+How many local and national officials whose assets did not exponentially increase at the end of their terms?

-Posted on November 17, 2018, in 2018 Philippine Elections, Corrupt Politicians, Elections, Philippine Election, Vote Buying and tagged 2018 Philippine Elections, Corrupt Politicians, Vote Buying.
+Posted on November 17, 2021, in 2022 Philippine Elections, Better Philippines, Politics, Vote Buying and tagged Philippine 2022 Elections, Philippine Politics, Politics.
 Bookmark the permalink.
 Leave a comment.